pietrobondioli/algorithms/README.md

             _items = newItems;
         }

-        _items[Count] = item;
+        // Add the item to the end of the array and increment the count _items[Count] = item;
         Count++;
     }

-    public void Insert(T item, int index)
+    // Inserts an item at the specified index public void Insert(T item, int index)
     {
-        if (index < 0 || index > Count)
+        // Check if the index is out of range if (index < 0 || index > Count)
         {
             throw new IndexOutOfRangeException();
         }

-        if (Count == _items.Length)
+        // If the array is full, create a new array with double the capacity if (Count == _items.Length)
         {
             var newItems = new T[(Count == 0) ?
 4 : Count * 2];